Gouravjaat07/Weather-Widget-App/README.md

 # Weather-Widget-App-Real-Time-Weather-Forecast
-A sleek and responsive Weather Widget App built with React and Material UI.
+A sleek and responsive Weather Widget App built with React and Material UI